Kollega.se

 ABOUT THE PROJECT

-Kollega is the independent journalistic branch of Unionen – the largest union in Sweden.
-In addition to their monthly magazine all members receive they also have an online newspaper where they publish new articles daily.
-I was assigned to help them do a complete redesign of the page and added challenge of making sure the news design was compatible with the 20 000+ articles in their archive.
+Kollega is the independent journalistic branch of Unionen – Sweden’s largest union.
+In addition to their monthly magazine, they run an online newspaper with fresh articles published daily.
+I was brought in to lead a complete redesign of the site, with the added challenge of ensuring the new design worked seamlessly with an archive of more than 20,000 articles.

 Design approach